 1. Rockwool:

-Rockwool is a popular choice due to its excellent water retention and aeration capabilities.
-It provides good support for plant roots and can be easily used in various hydroponic systems, including NFT (Nutrient Film Technique) and DWC (Deep Water Culture).
+It is a good support base for plants roots and can be suitable for several hydroponic system types like NFT (Nutrient Film Technique), and DWC (Deep Water Culture).

 2. Coco Peat (Coir):